temporalio/documentation/docs/concept-workflows.md

 To understand the Temporal execution model as well as the recovery mechanism, watch the following webcast.
 The animation covering recovery starts at 15:50.

 <ResponsivePlayer url='https://www.youtube.com/watch?v=qce_AqCkFys' />

-## Id Uniqueness

-Workflow Id is assigned by a client when starting a Workflow.
-It is usually a business level Id like customer Id or order Id.

-Temporal guarantees that there could be only one Workflow (across all Workflow types) with a given Id open per [namespace](/docs/glossary/#namespace) at any time.
-An attempt to start a Workflow with the same Id is going to fail with `WorkflowExecutionAlreadyStarted` error.

-An attempt to start a Workflow if there is a completed Workflow with the same Id depends on a `WorkflowIdReusePolicy` option:

-- `AllowDuplicateFailedOnly` means that it is allowed to start a Workflow only if a previously executed Workflow with the same Id failed.
-- `AllowDuplicate` means that it is allowed to start independently of the previous Workflow completion status.
-- `RejectDuplicate` means that it is not allowed to start a Workflow execution using the same Workflow Id at all.

-The default is `AllowDuplicate`.

-To distinguish multiple runs of a Workflow with the same Workflow Id, Temporal identifies a Workflow with two Ids: `Workflow Id` and `Run Id`. `Run Id` is a service-assigned UUID.
-To be precise, any Workflow is uniquely identified by a triple: `Namespace`, `Workflow Id` and `Run Id`.

-## Child Workflow

-A Workflow can execute other Workflows as `child Workflows`.
-A child Workflow completion or failure is reported to its parent.

-Some reasons to use child Workflows are:

-- A child Workflow can be hosted by a separate set of workers which don't contain the parent Workflow code.
-So it would act as a separate service that can be invoked from multiple other Workflows.
-- A single Workflow has a limited size.
-For example, it cannot execute 100k Activities.
-Child Workflows can be used to partition the problem into smaller chunks.
-One parent with 1000 children each executing 1000 Activities is 1 million executed Activities.
-- A child Workflow can be used to manage some resource using its Id to guarantee uniqueness.
-For example, a Workflow that manages host upgrades can have a child Workflow per host (host name being a Workflow Id) and use them to ensure that all operations on the host are serialized.
-- A child Workflow can be used to execute some periodic logic without blowing up the parent history size.
-When a parent starts a child, it executes periodic logic calling that continues as many times as needed, then completes.
-From the parent point of view, it is just a single child Workflow invocation.

-The main limitation of a child Workflow versus collocating all the application logic in a single Workflow is lack of the shared state.
-Parent and child can communicate only through asynchronous signals.
-But if there is a tight coupling between them, it might be simpler to use a single Workflow and just rely on a shared object state.

-We recommended starting from a single Workflow implementation if your problem has bounded size in terms of number of executed Activities and processed signals.
-It is more straightforward than multiple asynchronously communicating Workflows.

-## Workflow Timeouts

-It's often necessary to limit the amount of time a specific Workflow can be running.
-To support this, the following three parameters can be provided to Workflow options:

-- `WorkflowExecutionTimeout` maximum time a Workflow should be allowed to run including retries and continue as new.
-Use `WorkflowRunTimeout` to limit execution time of a single run.
-- `WorkflowRunTimeout` maximum time a single Workflow run should be allowed.
-- `WorkflowTaskTimeout` timeout for processing a Workflow task starting from the point when a worker pulled the task.
-If a decision task is lost, it is retried after this timeout.

-## Workflow Retries

-Workflow code is unaffected by infrastructure level downtime and failures.
-But it still can fail due to business logic level failures.
-For example, an Activity can fail due to exceeding the retry interval and the error is not handled by application code, or the Workflow code having a bug.

-Some Workflows require a guarantee that they keep running even in presence of such failures.
-To support such use cases, an optional exponential _retry policy_ can be specified when starting a Workflow.
-When it is specified, a Workflow failure restarts a Workflow from the beginning after the calculated retry interval.
-Following are the retry policy parameters:

-- `InitialInterval` is a delay before the first retry.
-- `BackoffCoefficient`.
-Retry policies are exponential.
-The coefficient specifies how fast the retry interval is growing.
-The coefficient of 1 means that the retry interval is always equal to the `InitialInterval`.
-- `MaximumInterval` specifies the maximum interval between retries.
-Useful for coefficients of more than 1.
-- `MaximumAttempts` specifies how many times to attempt to execute a Workflow in the presence of failures.
-If this limit is exceeded, the Workflow fails without retry.
-- `NonRetryableErrorReasons` allows to specify errors that shouldn't be retried.
-For example, retrying invalid arguments error doesn't make sense in some scenarios.